-In the year ended December 31, 2020, the Company's revenues were impacted by the coronavirus disease, or COVID-19, pandemic.
+In the year ended December 31, 2020, the Company's revenues were impacted by the novel coronavirus disease, or COVID-19, pandemic.
 In particular, the Company experienced some negative impact to its revenue and gross profits in the first half of 2020 due to several industry-wide dynamics related to COVID-19 including supply constraints as well as customer requests to temporarily delay shipments.
-Although the Company has benefited from increased demand for certain of its products from the work-from-home environment in the second half of 2020, heightened volatility and uncertainty in customer demand and the worldwide economy in general has continued, and the Company may experience increased volatility in its sales and revenues in the near future.
+Although the Company has benefited from increased demand for certain of its products from the work-from-home environment in the second half of 2020 and in fiscal year 2021, a sudden increase in demand for electronics containing semiconductor chips and stockpiling of chips by certain firms in China blacklisted by the U.S. has exacerbated bottlenecks in the supply chain, resulting in a global semiconductor supply shortage impacting the Company's industry.
+Some chip manufacturers are estimating this supply shortage may continue into 2023.
+While these chip manufacturers are working to increase capacity in the future, and the Company is continuing to work closely with its suppliers and customers to minimize the potential adverse impacts of the supply shortage, such shortage may have a near-term impact on the Company's ability to meet increased demand on certain products and have a negative impact on its operating results which may continue into 2023.
+Heightened volatility, global supply shortages, and uncertainty in customer demand and the worldwide economy in general has continued, and the Company may experience increased volatility in its sales and revenues in the near future.
 However, the magnitude of such volatility on the Company's business and its duration is uncertain and cannot be reasonably estimated at this time.

-The Company also believes that its \$148.9 million of cash and cash equivalents at December 31, 2020 will be sufficient to fund its projected operating requirements for at least the next twelve months.
-A material adverse impact from COVID-19 could result in a need to raise additional capital or incur additional indebtedness to fund strategic initiatives or operating activities, particularly if the Company pursues additional acquisitions.
-The Company's future capital requirements will depend on many factors, including the Company's efforts to complete the integration of the acquired Wi-Fi and Broadband assets business and NanoSemi (Note 3), changes in revenue, the expansion of engineering, sales and marketing activities, the timing and extent of expansion into new territories, the timing of introductions of new products and enhancements to existing products, the continuing market acceptance of the Company's products and potential material investments in, or acquisitions of, complementary businesses, services or technologies.
+The Company also believes that its \$131.7 million of cash and cash equivalents at December 31, 2021 will be sufficient to fund its projected operating requirements for at least the next twelve months.
+A material adverse impact from COVID-19 and the global semiconductor supply shortage could result in a need to raise additional capital or incur additional indebtedness to fund strategic initiatives or operating activities, particularly if the Company pursues additional acquisitions.
+The Company's future capital requirements will depend on many factors, including changes in revenue, the expansion of engineering, sales and marketing activities, the timing and extent of expansion into new territories, the timing of introductions of new products and enhancements to existing products, the continuing market acceptance of the Company's products and potential material investments in, or acquisitions of, complementary businesses, services or technologies.
 Additional funds may not be available on terms favorable to the Company or at all.
 If the Company is unable to raise additional funds when needed, it may not be able to sustain its operations or execute its strategic plans.

-The Company is not aware of any specific event or circumstance that would require an update to its estimates or adjustments to the carrying value of its assets and liabilities as of February 11, 2021, the issuance date of this Annual Report on Form 10-K. Actual results could differ from those estimates, particularly if the Company experiences material impacts from
+The Company is not aware of any specific event or circumstance that would require an update to its estimates or adjustments to the carrying value of its assets and liabilities as of February 2, 2022, the issuance date of this Annual Report on Form 10-K. Actual results could differ from those estimates, particularly if the Company experiences material impacts from COVID-19.

-COVID-19.